What is a credit card annual fee and is it worth it?

 Is it worth paying a credit card annual fee?

-If your goal is to build or rebuild your credit and you find a card with an annual fee you might be eligible for, you may want to do some research.
-Comparing it to similar cards without an annual fee can help you decide whether the perks offered outweigh the cost of the fee.
+• Credit-building cards: If your goal is to build your credit and you find a card with an annual fee you might be eligible for, you may want to do some research.
+Comparing it to similar cards without an annual fee can help you decide whether the benefits offered outweigh the cost of the fee.
+Keep in mind, whether the card has an annual fee or not, you’ll need to use it responsibly in order to build credit.

 The key to getting the most out of any credit card is ensuring you have the one that makes the most sense for you.
-And, as always, it’s important to use your card responsibly.
+And it’s always important to use your card responsibly.

 Credit card annual fee FAQ